The art of mobile marketing

 Only 12% of businesses in 2016 had responsive design websites.
 This lack of flow from desktops/laptops to smartphone viewing of marketing information significantly impedes sales of products and services.
 Let me add that OWDT has been helping companies improve overall sales with state-of-the-art responsive design websites for over five years.
 We begin by ensuring that all our websites have full mobile device functionality—incorporating the features I describe in this article.

 You have a tremendous range of possible mobile marketing strategies.
-The indispensable foundation of any digital marketing strategy is tailoring ads for smartphone, tablet, desktop, and other mobile devices to appeal to your current customers and any new demographic targets.
+The indispensable foundation of any digital marketing strategy is tailoring ads for a smartphone, tablet, desktop, and other mobile devices to appeal to your current customers and any new demographic targets.
 Simplicity and efficiency are requisite, especially in the design of your mobile device website version.
 Any customization, however, must project consistent branding from one version of the website to another.

 The challenge remains greatest for mobile device marketing.
 This is reflected in the significantly lower conversion rates for mobile devices compared to desktops/laptops.
 Of course, in parts of the world where smartphones are common, but home computers are not the norm, this isn’t a problem.